 As you can see, there are several first steps to buying a house.
 It’s wise to take the time to complete each step.
 Get your finances in order, and consider whether to hire a real estate agent or DIY your home search.

-Remember, purchasing a home is one of the most significant financial decisions you’ll ever make.
-And it can be an emotional decision too.
+Remember, purchasing a home is a process, and one of the most significant financial decisions you’ll ever make.
+It can be an emotional decision too.

 When you plan and complete each step, you’ll be more prepared in every way.
 And you can feel good you’re making the best decision for you.